deepgram/kur/docs/source/specification.rst

 	  Determines the type of audio features to present to the model, either spectrograms (for ``spec``) or Mel-frequency cepstral coefficients (``mfcc``).
+	- ``normalization``: None, string, or dictionary (default: None).
+Indicates how data should be normalized.
+If None, speech data is automatically normalized on a per-dataset basis, but the normalization is **not** saved between training sessions.
+You should only do this if you are experimenting, and not in a production setting.
+If this is a string, it is interpretted as a filename where a previous normalization is stored.
+	  If this file doesn't exist, it will be created and normalization statistics from the dataset will be stored in it.
+If it is a dictionary, then more advanced normalization settings can be specified.
+Valid dictionary keys are ``path`` (the file to store/load the normalization in/from, or null to use per-session data only), ``center`` (boolean indicating whether or not to mean-subtract the data, ``scale`` (boolean indicating whether or not to scale the data), ``rotate`` (boolean indicating whether or not to perform a ZCA rotation on the data; or one of the strings ``zca``, ``pca`` to indicate the rotation to perform), and ``depth`` (an integer indicating how many data samples to use in calculating the normalization statistics).
+	- ``min_duration``: float (default: None).
+Only keeps audio utterances that are longer than ``min_duration`` seconds; if unspecified or ``null``, it keeps all utterances.
 	- ``max_duration``: float (default: None).
 Only keeps audio utterances that are shorter than ``max_duration`` seconds; if unspecified or ``null``, it keeps all utterances.